shiyemin/shuttleNet/README.md

 Because that we are still tuning the model, the parameters are not exactly the same as our paper's setting.
 But you should still be able to reproduce the experiments.

+Training shuttleNet with GoogLeNet model needs 1-2 GPUs.
+However, it's recommended to have at least 4 GPUs to train shuttleNet with Inception-ResNet-v2 model.

+The model used in our paper will be released soon.
+You can also ask for them before we actually make it available.

 ## Requirements
 * Tensorflow (see tensorflow.org for installation instructions)